inloop/csv2languagefiles/README.md

 ## Features

 * Both iOS and Android supported
+* iOS support for .strings files, also for .json files using libraries like [Kekiiwaa/Localize](https://github.com/Kekiiwaa/Localize)
 * Multiple variants of apps supported, for whitelabel apps or just for multiple flavors
 * Multilanguage support
 * Possibility to designate certain keys for certain platforms or both